xdevplatform/search-tweets-python-in-r/README.md

 Be sure to add your `secrets.yaml` to your `.gitingore` and check out [our guide on securing keys and tokens](https://developer.twitter.com/en/docs/basics/authentication/guides/securing-keys-and-tokens).

 ## Support
-Create a [new issue](https://github.com/twitterdev/getting-started-with-r/issues) on GitHub.

-## Support

 Create a [new issue](https://github.com/twitterdev/search-tweets-python-in-r/issues) on GitHub.